Winnings FAQ

 How long do you have to claim a prize?

-Winning scratch-off tickets can be claimed up to 90 days following the closure of the game.
+Winning scratch-off tickets and Fast Play tickets can be claimed up to 90 days following the closure of the game.
 A list of closed games and end-of-redemption dates can be found on this website.
 Winning draw-style game tickets can be claimed up to 180 days following the drawing in which the prize was won.

 How soon after a drawing can I claim a winning ticket at a retailer?